technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 If you want to experiment at home and set up a weather station on your terrace, you can ** borrow a Lora-Node + accessories for free via [Hacking Box](https://www.technologiestiftung-berlin.de/hackingbox/).** Otherwise we are always open for suggestions, discussions, questions, hints and tips about GPS-Tracking with LoRaWan!

 If you have any questions about LoRaWan and IoT networks, our colleague [Christian Hammel](mailto:Hammel@technologiestiftung-berlin.de) will be happy to help you.
+If you have any questions regarding the work of the *Werkstatt at CityLAB* or the *Ideation & Prototyping Lab*, [Sara Reichert](mailto:Reichert@technologiestiftung-berlin.de) and [Julia Zimmermann](mailto:Zimmermann@technologiestiftung-berlin.de) are looking forward to your message.